shaunashby/JobUpScraper/README.md

 ## How to use it

-Run
+Add this line to your application's Gemfile:

+    `gem 'JobUpScraper'`

+And then execute:

+    `$ bundle`

+Or install it directly as:

+    `$ gem install JobUpScraper`

+## Usage

+Run the example scraper script to see full usage information:

 ```
 job_scraper -h
 ```

-for full usage information.

 Here are some specific examples: